cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 If the optimization level is `advanced`, the following additional expressions are handled:

 * If the `@constant` in a `sensor var @constant @id` instruction is a known item, liquid, block or unit constant, the Mindustry's ID of the objects is looked up and the instruction is replaced by `set var <id>`, where `<id>` is a numeric literal.
-* If the `id` in a `lookup <type> id` instruction is a constant, Mindcode searches for the appropriate item, liquid, block or unit with given ID and if it finds one, the instruction is replaced by `set var <built-in>`, where `<built-in>` is an item, liquid, block or unit literal.
+* If the `id` in a `lookup <type> id` instruction is a constant, Mindcode searches for the appropriate item, liquid, block, or unit with given ID and if it finds one, the instruction is replaced by `set var <built-in>`, where `<built-in>` is an item, liquid, block, or unit literal.

 Some Mindustry objects may have different logic IDs in different Mindustry versions.
 For these objects, the above optimizations only happen when the [`target-optimization` option](SYNTAX-5-OTHER.markdown#option-target-optimization) is set to `specific`: